remlapmot/mrrobust/README.md

 Installation
 ============

-This package uses functions in Ben Jann's `moremata` package and `addplot` command, so install those first with:
+This package uses functions in Ben Jann's `moremata` and `addplot` packages, so install those first with:
 ```
 ssc install moremata
 ssc install addplot